-In implementing the SASH Program, GRID Alternatives provides opportunities for local volunteers to assist with installations, engage their communities, and to participate in CA energy programs.
-GRID has trained over 44,642 volunteers and job trainees in California to help promote and install solar in low-income communities since the inception of the SASH Program.
-GRID requires its volunteers to participate in a solar orientation program that educates these potential solar adopters about solar PV and energy efficiency.
-This consumer education program can help enhance state goals of promoting the use of solar PV technology and helping build broad-based community support for solar electric technologies and energy efficiency statewide.
+In implementing the SASH Program, GRID Alternatives has provided opportunities for volunteers to assist with installations and engage with their communities.
+Over time GRID has trained over 45,100 volunteers and job trainees in California to help promote and install solar in low-income communities.
+GRID requires volunteers to participate in a solar orientation that educates these potential solar adopters about solar PV and energy efficiency.
+This consumer education program can enhance state goals of promoting the use of solar PV technology and helping build community support for solar electric technologies and energy efficiency.

-Finally, SASH provides a foundation for building a sustainable solar industry in California by incorporating a workforce development and job training component into the program.
 GRID partners with local job training programs to give their trainees an opportunity to get hands-on installation experience.
 The SASH Program also promotes partnerships between solar contractors and local workforce development programs by including a job training requirement for all sub-contracted SASH projects.
 This is a double benefit to low-income communities, since many job trainees come from the same communities that SASH serves.